tylertitsworth/5th-age-srd/Classes/Bard.md

 Bardic Song

-Quick action each turn; 6+ sustain
+Quick Action each turn; 6+ sustain

 **Opening & Sustained Effect:** Spend a recovery and divide the healing among nearby allies as you wish.
 Every ally you heal can immediately makes a save (at whatever difficulty would otherwise apply) to end any condition (stunned, vulnerable, and so on) suffered.
 If an ally is afflicted with multiple conditions, save against each of them separately.